gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     export { NFT };
     ```

-8. Then let's write a function for retrieving all NFTs from the contract in the `Home.tsx` file:
+8. Write a function for retrieving all NFTs from the contract in the `Home.tsx` file:

     ```typescript
     ...